edulinq/autograder-server/README.md

 which will set some testing options, create a clean new database, and load the test courses (inside the `testdata directory).

-Additionally, when running the server in `--unit-testing` mode, some config options may be over written by tests but environment variables will always be reloaded.
+Additionally, when running the server in `--unit-testing` mode, the server will load options from environment variables.
+Some config options may be over written by tests but environment variables will always be reloaded.
 For available config options see the [config section](#configuration) of this document.

 ## Running Tests